Welcome to today's edition of the Rush 24-7 podcast.

 But there was a subtler symptom of how unassimilated the protesters were, the quintessentially foreign form of the protest itself.

-Due to its size, the protest shocked the American media, and I still it stunned the anti-war crack.
+Due to its size, the protest shocked the American media, and I still stunned the anti-war crowd.

-You've got to understand just how they can you imagine disappointed and jealous the left wing kooks are out there in the blogosphere.
+You've got to understand just how, can you imagine disappointed and jealous the left-wing kooks are out there in the blogosphere?

 A wave of 500,000 people pouring through Los Angeles is one of the largest protests in the history of the whole country.

-They are just typical way that governments are influenced in many Latin American nations.
+They are just a typical way that governments are influenced in many Latin American nations.

 What the protests truly represent is the colonization of America by the Latin style of politics.